-As accounting officer, the Principal of The Hazeley Academy has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the CEO has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

 - the work of the reviewer;

 - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework;

 - the work of the external auditors.